pBouillon/dotnet-advent-of-code-template/README.md

 [Advent of Code](https://adventofcode.com) template for .NET contenders, focus on the puzzle, let it handle the rest

-> After gaining yours, please leave a small ⭐ to this project too if it has helped you!
+> After gaining yours, consider leaving a small ⭐ to this project too!

 ---